pantheon-systems/documentation/source/docs/guides/using-sendgrid-to-deliver-email-with-wordpress-and-drupal.md

 Include a valid From address and name for the sender within the email options section.

 After you save the configuration, your Drupal application on Pantheon is now set up to send email through SendGrid.
-You can also send a test email from the configuration page and watch it safely arrive in your inbox shortly thereafter.
+You can also send a test email from the configuration page and watch it safely arrive in your inbox shortly.

 ## Deploy Drupal SendGrid Configuration in Code